christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/PCA/README.md

 Many criteria for choosing ***q*** have been proposed in the literature.
 We present here the most common ones, based on a heuristic and one based on a quantification of the stability of the subspace of representation.

 Other criteria, not explained, are inspired by statistical decision-making practices; under the hypothesis that the error admits a Gaussian distribution, we can exhibit the asymptotic laws of the eigenvalues ​​and therefore construct tests of nullity or equality of the latter.
 Unfortunately, in addition to the necessary hypothesis of normality, this leads to a procedure of nested tests whose overall level is uncontrollable.
 Their use therefore remains heuristic.

+### 3.1- Inertia share

+The “overall quality” of the representations is measured by the explained inertia share:
+The value of ***q*** is chosen so that this explained inertia share rq is greater than a threshold value set a priori by the user.
+This is often the only criterion used.

+### 3.2- Elbow

+This is the graph showing the decrease in eigenvalues.
+The principle consists in searching, if it exists, for a “knee” (change of sign in the sequence of order 2 differences) in the graph and to keep only the eigenvalues ​​up to this knee.
+Intuitively, the larger the gap ***(λ<sub>q</sub> − λ<sub>q+1</sub>)***, for example greater than ***(λq−1 − λ<sub>q</sub>)***, the more we can be assured of the stability of ***E<sub>q</sub>***,

+### 3.3- Box plots
+A graph presenting, in parallel, the box plots of the main variables illustrates their qualities well: stability when a large box is associated with small whiskers, instability in the presence of a small box, large whiskers and isolated points.
+Intuitively, we keep the first “large boxes”.
+Isolated points or “outliers” designate points with a strong contribution, or potentially influential, in a main direction.
+They require a clinical study: another analysis in which they are declared additional (zero weights) in order to evaluate their impact on the orientation of the axes.
+3.5- Stability
+The presentation of the PCA, as a result of the estimation of a model, offers another approach to the problem of choosing a dimension.
+The quality of the estimates is usually evaluated in statistics by a quadratic mean risk defining a criterion of stability of the representation subspace.
+It is defined as the expectation of a distance between the “true” model and the estimate made of it.
+Besse (1992)[1] proposes to study the quality of the estimation of the representation subspace cq by considering the loss function: